Ano Doliana: Sports

 Since 2015, an annual mountain half marathon takes place, usually between late May to mid-June, alongside a 5 km race for less experienced runners and a 1000m race for children.
 It is an event that has been upgraded since 2017 and is under the auspices of SEGAS, Greece's governing body for amateur sports.

-The village has a grass football field, which is used by local football clubs for their summer pre-season training, as well as an open basketball court.
+The village is represented in local regional competitions by the athletic club Nikitaras Dolianon (Greek: Νικηταράς Δολιανών), named after the revolutionary hero Nikitaras who fought in the historic 1821 Battle of Doliana.
+Sports facilities in the settlement include a natural grass football pitch, which is also used by external football clubs for summer pre-season training, as well as an open basketball court.

 The cobbled streets and paths of the settlement regularly host the local downhill cycling championship, on a route that has been named "Doli Stone Stairs" by the organizers.